angelamuliu/stockpile/README.txt

 cloud via internet and pull relevant data, as saving all the food names and expirations would be a bit much clientside.

+For now, I simply have the rot reminder page show the users the most recent record and age of all of the foods (which is the same).

 --------------------------------------------------------------------------------------